mooorkey/terminal-app/README.md

 ![flow chart](./docs/flow-chart.png)

-### Project plan & timeline
+### Timeline

 #### Day 1

 We worked together with pair programming to create the basic structure of the app.
 We utilized a gem TTY-Prompt for the menus so that our user can easily select multiple items at once.
 As we went along we tested our app with each new feature.

 #### Day 2

 In the morning we worked on finalising the functionality of the app as well as commenting, the look of the app, and cleaning up code.
 We implemented a stretch goal to include activities to book into.

 In the afternoon we worked on documentation for the app.
 We ran out of time to complete the activities extension, so the extra code was archived.

 #### Collaboration

 We used VS Code Live Share to work together.
 We commited to git regularly to back up our code.
 We also had a slack channel to communicate together.

 ![slack](./docs/2019-04-24-Slack.jpg "Slack")